All Episodes

 Any guesses?

-Any anybody want to take a wild whack?
+Anybody want to take a wild rack?

 Who?

-Nancy Pelosi, Barney Frank?
+Nancy Pelosi, Barney Frank.

-Philadelphia man has been charged with threatening to kill Nancy Pelosi, Barney Frank, Barack Obama, uh the wise Latina.
+Philadelphia man has been charged with threatening to kill Nancy Pelosi, Barney Frank, Barack Obama, the wise Latina.

 No, no, no.